robisonsantos/money-monitor/NETLIFY_DEPLOYMENT.md

 WHERE portfolio_id IS NULL;
 ```

-### Manual Migration Recovery
+### Manual Database Setup

-If automated migrations fail, you can run them manually:
+If you need to manually verify or setup the database:

 ```bash
 # 1. Connect to your production database